Ancient Rome: Primary and secondary sources

-In modern times

-Interest in studying, and even idealising, ancient Rome became prevalent during the Italian Renaissance, and continues until the present day.
-Charles Montesquieu wrote a work Reflections on the Causes of the Grandeur and Declension of the Romans.
-The first major work was The History of the Decline and Fall of the Roman Empire by Edward Gibbon, which encompassed the Roman civilisation from the end of the 2nd century to the fall of the Byzantine Empire in 1453.
-Like Montesquieu, Gibbon paid tribute to the virtue of Roman citizens.
-Barthold Georg Niebuhr was a founder of the examination of ancient Roman history and wrote The Roman History, tracing the period until the First Punic war.
-Niebuhr tried to determine the way the Roman tradition evolved.
-According to him, Romans, like other people, had an historical ethos preserved mainly in the noble families.

-During the Napoleonic period a work titled The History of Romans by Victor Duruy appeared.
-It highlighted the Caesarean period popular at the time.
-History of Rome, Roman constitutional law and Corpus Inscriptionum Latinarum, all by Theodor Mommsen, became very important milestones.
-Later the work Greatness and Decline of Rome by Guglielmo Ferrero was published.
-The Russian work Очерки по истории римского землевладения, преимущественно в эпоху Империи (The Outlines on Roman Landownership History, Mainly During the Empire) by Ivan Grevs contained information on the economy of Pomponius Atticus, one of the largest landowners at the end of the Republic.
+Interest in studying, and idealising, ancient Rome became prevalent during the Italian Renaissance.
+Edward Gibbon's The History of the Decline and Fall of the Roman Empire "began the modern study of Roman history in the English-speaking world".
+Barthold Georg Niebuhr was a founder of the examination of ancient Roman history and wrote The Roman History, tracing the period until the First Punic War.
+During the Napoleonic, The History of Romans by Victor Duruy highlighted the Caesarean period popular at the time.
+History of Rome, Roman constitutional law and Corpus Inscriptionum Latinarum, all by Theodor Mommsen, became milestones.